evidentlyai/evidently/README.md

   }
 }
 ```

+## Telemetry
+When you use Evidently in the command-line interface, we collect basic telemetry.
+It includes data on the environment (e.g. Python version) and usage (type of report or profile generated).
+You can read more about what we collect [here](https://docs.evidentlyai.com/support/telemetry).

+You can opt-out from telemetry collection by setting the environment variable EVIDENTLY_DISABLE_TELEMETRY=1

 ## Large datasets

 As you can see from the above example, you can specify **sampling** parameters for large files.
 You can use different sampling strategies for reference and current data, or apply sampling only to one of the files.